-“The Journey – Rumi Recomposed” is a 5 minute Jubilee Arts Film Festival Winner.
-This devotional film brings together the poetry of Jalaluddin Rumi, the space of the Ismaili Centre Vancouver, and the experience one feels in the house of prayer.
+“The Journey – Rumi Recomposed” is a 5-minute film that won the Jubilee Arts Film Festival.
+This devotional film combines the poetry of Jalaluddin Rumi, the space of the Ismaili Centre Vancouver, and the experience one feels in the house of prayer.

-In the making of this film, the director captures never before seen drone footage, revealing a keyhole symbol shining from above the Ismaili Centre during morning prayer.
-Through fractal filters and high-speed cameras, one can discover the secrets hidden in the architecture and sacred geometry this film has captured leaving one mystified through unique perspectives.
+During the making of this film, the director captured never-before-seen drone footage, revealing a keyhole symbol shining from above the Ismaili Centre during morning prayer.
+Through fractal filters and high-speed cameras, one can discover the secrets hidden in the architecture and sacred geometry that this film has captured, leaving one mystified through unique perspectives.

-The symbol used in the title is the Arabic letter Ba (ب).
-It is said this symbol holds the key to the universe and is unveiled in its meaning.
-The shape ب symbolizes the house of knowledge and represents Prophet Muhammad while the dot below ب symbolizes creation and represents Hazrat Ali.
+The symbol used in the title is the Arabic letter Ba (ب), which holds the key to the universe and is unveiled in its meaning.
+The shape ب symbolizes the house of knowledge and represents Prophet Muhammad, while the dot below ب symbolizes creation and represents Hazrat Ali.
 That dot stands for the beginning and end of everything, like an atom and the universe.

 I was inspired to make this film after facing a challenging time in my life and turning to our faith for strength and guidance.
 It was through this process that I rediscovered Rumi’s poetry.
 I learned that “the heart needs to break for the light to enter” and that “the biggest journey in our lives is from our head to our heart.”
-It was these words that pushed me inward.
+These words pushed me inward.

 Shortly after I began my inward journey, the Jubilee Arts Festival was announced, a truly momentous occasion.
-With limited time I had to think fast as I was scheduled to travel to South India weeks before the deadline.
+With limited time, I had to think fast as I was scheduled to travel to South India weeks before the deadline.
 Living across from the Ismaili Centre, this space has always inspired my morning meditations and fueled my quest for knowledge.
-Having captured hundreds of events, I had never actually made a film.
-Confused where to begin, I prayed for guidance and from concept to creation, I was guided every step.
-Everything was falling into place which I elaborate further in the Director’s Cut.
+Despite having captured hundreds of events, I had never actually made a film.
+Confused about where to begin, I prayed for guidance, and from concept to creation, I was guided every step of the way.
+Everything was falling into place, as I elaborate further in the Director’s Cut.

-The last scene I filmed before flying out was on Christmas morning with a beautiful snowfall outside the Ismaili Centre after morning prayer.
+The last scene I filmed before flying out was on Christmas morning, with a beautiful snowfall outside the Ismaili Centre after morning prayer.
 This was just one example of how miraculous things kept happening during the making of this film.
-After arriving in Kerala I began the editing process, this Ayurvedic resort was the most serene place to be editing this film.
-Reflecting on how everything has unfolded, I found it strange that I was here of all places, as if this was all written.
+After arriving in Kerala, I began the editing process.
+This Ayurvedic resort was the most serene place to be editing this film.
+Reflecting on how everything had unfolded, I found it strange that I was here of all places, as if this was all written.
 One spiritual experience after another, I went on an emotional journey editing this film.
-With over 200+ hours in post-production for a 5 min film, I felt like I was on a pilgrimage.
+With over 200+ hours in post-production for a 5-minute film, I felt like I was on a pilgrimage.

-I believe the Arts are a portal to the divine and being in creation is a meditative process.
-I urge you to watch the Director’s Cut to truly understand and appreciate this film, in all its dimensions, which I believe will open one within yourself.
+I believe the arts are a portal to the divine, and being in creation is a meditative process.
+I urge you to watch the Director’s Cut to truly understand and appreciate this film, in all its dimensions, which I believe will open you up to yourself.
 You will discover something new each time you watch this film.
 Do not underestimate the power and impact you have on the people around you, so please share this film.
-When watched in solitude it will bring a sense of hope and encouragement to move forward and face the challenges ahead.
+When watched in solitude, it will bring a sense of hope and encouragement to move forward and face the challenges ahead.